proesslet/HCI---Diabetes-Monitoring-System/README.md

 1. Inside of the root directory, run `npm run dev`
 2. Open a web browser and go to localhost:5173 (Note: the port may be different depending on your computer's configuration)

+## Documentation
+While there is some documentation here in this readme, the majority of my documentation is in the Documentation Writeup PDF.
+This includes some more info about the files included as well as a full walkthrough of the application including screenshots.